Eklavya foundation: History

-The organisation traces the beginning of their educational programmes to an earlier programme called Kishor Bharati district of Madhya Pradesh.
-And popularly called the Narmadapuram Experiment or the Narmadapuram Science Teaching Programme (NSTP).
+The organisation traces the beginning of their educational programmes to an earlier programme called Kishor Bharati established in the Narmadapuram district (previous official name is Hoshangabad) of Madhya Pradesh.
+And popularly called the Hoshangabad Experiment or the Hoshangabad Science Teaching Programme (HSTP).
 This education programme professed to contest many of the traditional ways of teaching sciences in schools, emphasising instead on experiments.
 They believed in and promoted the educational practice of learning by doing.
 The Indian writer Arvind Gupta participated in this experiment.